rloorp/nlp-final-project/docs/index.md

 </div>

 ### Text Generation with GPT-2
 Finally, the GPT-2 language model is used to generate creative text.
-Starting from an initial prompt based on an office romance scenario, the model generates a continuation of the story.
+Starting from an initial prompt based on one of the clusters prevously obtained.
 This is done by tokenizing the initial prompt, feeding it into the model, and decoding the generated response.
 Using GPT-2 allows you to create a fictional story based on the context and characters extracted from the emails, fulfilling the project’s goal of using natural language processing to generate narratives based on real-world data.

 ## Results